Using Email in Your ELI History Course

 8. You can expect to receive timely feedback on your emailed assignments.

-• Once you have sent an assignment to your instructor via e-mail, you can expect a response within 24-72 hours.
+• Once you have sent an assignment to your instructor, you can expect a response within 24-72 hours.
 If you do not get a reply after about three days, please contact your instructor to confirm receipt of the assignment.

 • The response to an assignment will consist of critical comments on the assignment, including any notes of writing style mistakes (Usually, specific grammatical/editing comments are not made unless they are few in number.), and a numerical grade.
 Instructors try to be clear and precise in your feedback, but if something is unclear, which is always possible in email exchanges, please make sure that you contact your instructor.